Eliastik/snakeia-server/README.md

-    "enableAuthentication": true, // Enable authentification when connecting to the server "authenticationTime": 86400000, // The duration of authentication token (ms) "jsonWebTokenSecretKey": "", // A private key for signing a token (if not provided, a random key will be generated) "minCharactersUsername": 3, // The minimum number of characters for the username "maxCharactersUsername": 15, // The maximum number of characters for the username "enableRecaptcha": true, // Enable ReCaptcha
+    "enableAuthentication": true, // Enable authentification when connecting to the server "authenticationTime": 86400000, // The duration of authentication token (ms) "jsonWebTokenSecretKey": "", // A private key for signing a token (if not provided, a random key will be generated) "jsonWebTokenSecretKeyAdmin": "", // A private key for signing an admin token - should be different from previous value (if not provided, a random key will be generated)
+    "minCharactersUsername": 3, // The minimum number of characters for the username "maxCharactersUsername": 15, // The maximum number of characters for the username "enableRecaptcha": true, // Enable ReCaptcha